DoclerLabs/RealTimeChart/README.md

 isResponsive: false, //Boolean
 ```

-* calcMaxValue - calculate the max value according to the input, new max value is increased by 10%. (newMaxValue = inputValue + inputValue * 0.1)
+* calcMaxValue - calculate the max value according to the input, new max value is increased by 10%. (newMaxValue = inputValue + inputValue * 0.1).
+Stacked chart is currently not supported.
 ```js
 calcMaxValue: false, //Boolean
 ```